Meet the board

 A former sportswoman, Glenda is a National Championship shot put record holder, a Commonwealth Games Representative and holder of four New Zealand power lifting records.
 She has worked with the NZ Olympic Games Committee and is still involved in sport today as advisor to many of our top athletes, in media relations and other management support programmes.
 Glenda's spent 18 years in the New Zealand Police force, in a variety of roles including the riot squad during the 1981 Springbok Tour, and has a BA with a double major in Sociology and Criminology.
 Glenda has an incredible ability to deal with people at all levels and to understand what motivates them, and how people function and communicate.
 She is a guest lecturer in marketing, communication and managing change at several universities.

 Mark Dunwoodie - Trustee

 Mark has delivered in senior executive positions both in NZ and the UK.
-Mark is a member of the Institute of Chartered Accountants of Australia & New Zealand and the Institute of Directors.
+He is a member of the Institute of Chartered Accountants of Australia & New Zealand and the New Zealand Institute of Directors.

 Guy Waipara (Rongowhakaata) - Trustee

 Guy is General Manager of Generation and Natural Resources for Meridian Energy, responsible for renewable asset management and operations in New Zealand and Australia.
 Guy has over 25 years’ experience in the electricity sector, and has held a number of important roles at Meridian, from offshore business development to setting company strategy and external relations.

 Guy really got behind KidsCan when Meridian Energy became principal partner in 2013.
 During that time Guy has seen the difference KidsCan’s work has made to children all over New Zealand.
 He has led a number of Meridian projects to enhance the KidsCan partnership, from fundraising drives to a surf camp for KidsCan children.